The best places in Perth to take Out Of Towners

 Drinks and dinner at Madalena’s

 Lunch feels like a distant, glorious memory.
 Journey further south to Madalena’s in South Freo – it might even be time for a late afternoon swim at South Beach.
-Enjoy a drink at Madalena’s after your second swim of the day (what is this, paradise?) as the sun sets.
-Share some prawns and octopus, then throw caution to the wind and order the weekend whole fish special.
+Enjoy a drink and a snack upstairs at Madalena’s after your second swim of the day (what is this, paradise?) as the sun sets.
+Head down to the alfresco to share some prawns and octopus, then throw caution to the wind and order the weekend whole fish special.
 If you feel like venturing south of the border (steady on) then pop next door to La Cabaña for some coastal Mexican flavours.

 406 South Terrace, South Fremantle